HackBulgaria/Core-Ruby-1/week1/README.md

 If you don't feel confident with the building blocks yet, a couple of lessons on http://tryruby.org/ can help you digest the above documentation better.

+## Solutions

+The file to write your solutions in is called `solutions.rb`.
+For the following problems, you need to define several methods.

+A boilerplate of a test file is provided in `solution_test.rb`.
+You can write your tests there and work your way in a TDD fusion.

+The workflow is write a test.
+See it fail.
+Write a solution that makes it pass.
+Then repeat for as many corner cases you can think of and move to the next problem.

+We'll help you with that on the spot, if you don't get it now, don't worry.

 ## Problems

 ### Histogram